 1. Date of interview Write the date of the Follow-up or Final Visit (day / month / year).
 Months and days should be written as two-digits (e.g., "01" through "12" for Jan-Dec and "02" for "Day 2").
-2. Field worker's name and code Write your name and the first letter of your paternal last name, and then write your code (this should have been previously assigned by the Supervisor).
-3. Participant's name Write the participant's name clearly in the following order: paternal last name, maternal last name, and first name.
+2. Field worker's name and code Write your name and the first letter of your paternal last name, and then write your code (this should have been previously as- signed by the Supervisor).
+3. Participant's name Write the participant's name clearly in the following order: pater- nal last name, maternal last name, and first name.
 4. Recommendation tested Write out the recommendation that the participant agreed to test during the Initial Visit.
 5. Do you remember the recommendation?
 What did it say?
-This question refers only to whether or not the participant remembers the recommendation given during the Initial Visit (not whether she has put it into practice).
-6. Evaluate if the participant has been practicing the recommendation, and if so, the The purpose of this question is to evaluate if the participant followed the recommendation given during the Initial Visit, how many days or times she practiced it, and why.
+This question refers only to whether or not the participant re- members the recommendation given during the Initial Visit (not whether she has put it into practice).
+6. Evaluate if the participant has been prac- ticing the recommendation, and if so, the frequency with which she has practiced it, and/or why she has/has not practiced it The purpose of this question is to evaluate if the participant followed the recommendation given during the Initial Visit, how many days or times she practiced it, and why.
 Any questions or forms developed to evaluate compliance with the recommendation should be applied (e.g., if the recommendation is to feed the child a serving of egg, fish, or meat daily, evaluating compliance might include use of a qualitative 24-hr recall or direct observation).